-Professor Rob Dunn, NC State Senior Vice Provost for Interdisciplinary Programs, in collaboration with Greg Raschke, Director of NC State Libraries, is developing The Long View, Conversations on the Future initiative to be implemented over the course of FYs 2022-2025 to help guide future planning for NC State’s diverse portfolio of interdisciplinary centers.
+Professor Rob Dunn, NC State Interim Senior Vice Provost for Interdisciplinary Programs, in collaboration with Greg Raschke, Director of NC State Libraries, is developing The Long View, Conversations on the Future initiative to be implemented over the course of FYs 2022-2025 to help guide future planning for NC State’s diverse portfolio of interdisciplinary centers.
 Prof. Dunn intends to develop a series of scenarios for the future through conversations between individuals with disciplinary depth, innovators in technologies relevant to a particular topic, broad-thinking generalists and experts with an understanding of historical or social context.
-Professor Dunn will conduct and catalogue in person conversations with leading researchers about the intermediate and far future contextualized in light of stasis and business as usual models of the future.
+Professor Dunn will conduct and catalog in-person conversations with leading researchers about the intermediate and far future contextualized in light of stasis and business-as-usual models of the future.

 These conversations will consider the jobs of the future and the infrastructure that is necessary.
 To date, several conversations have been held with leading researchers on the following topics:

 - Disruptive Science, with Russell Funk, Associate Professor of Strategic Management and Entrepreneurship, Carlson School of Management, University of Minnesota;

 - AI in Higher Education, with James Lester, Director of the NSF AI Institute for Engaged Learning and NC State Distinguished Professor of Computer Science;

 - Demographic Change and U.S. Enrollment Trends, with Patrick Lane, Vice President of the Western Interstate Commission for Higher Education’s Policy Analysis and Research unit;

 - Academic Big Data, with Daniel Larremore, Assistant Professor of Computer Science, University of Colorado, Boulder;